Songs Without Words: Book 8, Op. Posth. 102 (1842–45)

+Books 7 and 8 were published posthumously.

 Related works

 A piece in D major for cello and piano, written by Mendelssohn around 1845 for cellist Lisa Cristiani, was published for the first time after his death.
 It was designated Opus 109 and entitled Song Without Words.
 It is not related to any of the piano pieces.
 Cellist Carlos Prieto called the piece "an exquisite composition, worthy of the finest pieces Mendelssohn ever composed for this genre."

 A piece for piano in E minor by Mendelssohn was published after his death under Op.
 117, entitled Albumblatt ("Album Leaf"); a further piece for piano by Mendelssohn was published after his death, without opus number, listed as WoO 10, titled Gondellied ("Gondola Song").
 Some historians believe these to have been intended for another set of Songs Without Words.

 Arrangements

 Mendelssohn made piano duet arrangements of a number of the songs, namely those that became Book 5 and the first song of Book 6, which he presented to Queen Victoria in 1844.
 Mendelssohn was also aware of arrangements of some of the earlier Lieder for piano duet by Carl Czerny.
 Many others have made various arrangements of individual songs, including for orchestra, chamber ensemble, or solo instrument with piano accompaniment.
 One such example is the arrangement of 22 of the songs by Mendelssohn's student, the German violist Friedrich Hermann (1828–1907), for violin and piano.

 In 1834, Franz Liszt wrote his Grosses Konzertstück über Mendelssohns Lieder ohne Worte (Grand Concert Piece on Mendelssohn's Songs Without Words) for 2 pianos.
 This was based on songs 1–3 of Book I, Op.
 19b.
 Liszt and a student, Mlle.
 Vial, started to play it in Paris on 9 April 1835 but Liszt became ill during the performance.
 Ferruccio Busoni planned to play it in London with Egon Petri, but died before the plan could be realised.
 It was finally first performed in full by Richard and John Contiguglia at the 1984 Holland Liszt Festival in Utrecht.

 There are also examples of recordings of transcriptions, for solo instrument and piano accompaniment, of Mendelssohn lieder written for the voice, which have been entitled "Songs Without Words", for instance by Mischa Maisky.
 No such arrangements were however made, or so titled, by Mendelssohn himself.